delhatch/Zynq_UDP/README.md

 You can use all of the system defaults, peripheral auto-address assignments, and system configuration defaults -- no need to customize anything.

-After you build the system and export the hardware (including the bit file) launch the SDK.
+After you build the system and export the hardware (including the bit file), launch the SDK.

 ** SDK and software